 - Detects when you are home and arms or disarms automatically.

-- Can be remotely disabled or queried for status using Telegram.
+- Can be remotely disabled or queried using Telegram.

 Similar to these products:

 You will need this hardware:

 - Raspberry Pi with camera interface.
 I use a model A+.